iomete/iom-docs/blog/2023-08-25-why-apache-iceberg-win.md

 ---
-title: 10 Reasons Why Apache Iceberg is the Winning Table Format
+title: Top Reasons Iceberg Conquers Table Formats
 description: Apache Iceberg is a table format that is quickly becoming the standard for storing and managing data lakes.
 It offers a number of advantages over other table formats, including
 slug: why-apache-iceberg-is-winning-table-format
 hide_table_of_contents: true